jupyterhub/jupyterhub/docs/source/reference/database.md

 This allows us to avoid complex locking mechanisms, because transaction races can only occur during an `await`, so we only need to make sure we've completed any given transaction before the next `await` in a given request.

 :::{note}
-We are slowing working to remove these assumptions, and moving to a more traditional db session per-request pattern.
+We are slowly working to remove these assumptions, and moving to a more traditional db session per-request pattern.
 This will enable multiple Hub instances and enable scaling JupyterHub, but will significantly reduce the number of active users a single Hub instance can serve.
 :::